 Queen's University is proud to offer one of Canada's leading programs in Internal Medicine.
-Fully accredited by the Royal College of Physicians and Surgeons of Canada, our core program currently trains 64 residents with approximately 80 faculty (full-time, part-time, and adjunct) in the Department of Medicine.
-The program is predominantly based at Kingston General Hospital (KGH) which serves the City of Kingston and a large catchment area with approximately 600,000 patients in Southeastern Ontario.
+Fully accredited by the Royal College of Physicians and Surgeons of Canada, our core program currently trains 70 residents with approximately 110 (full-time, part-time, adjunct) faculty in the Department of Medicine.
+The program is predominantly based at Kingston General Hospital (KGH) which serves the City of Kingston and a large catchment area with approximately 500,000 people in Southeastern Ontario.
 KGH is a tertiary care referral hospital for the region and provides the highest standards of health care.

-- Acute general medicine training is provided on 4 traditional Clinical Teaching Units (CTUs) which expose the residents to the fundamentals of inpatient care.
+- Acute general medicine training is provided through Clinical Teaching Units (CTUs) which expose the residents to the fundamentals of inpatient care.
 Residents are responsible for emergency room consults and admissions, and each team provides medical care for approximately 20-25 patients on the medicine wards and in the step down unit (Davies 4 ICU).

 - Subspecialty training is based on rotations through inpatient consultation services and ambulatory clinics.
 Residents rotate through each of the major specialties and have a number of selectives and electives available for additional experience as desired.

 - Training in intensive care is currently scheduled as an introductory Airway/ICU block in the PGY1 year, and then 2 blocks of the PGY2 year.
 Experience in managing critical care patients is vital before residents become PGY3 in the program.
 Residents receive simulation training and a separate educational curriculum during their ICU blocks.